meehal0203/sql-challenge/README.md

 I was tasked with completing a research project about people whom a fictional company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

 For this project, I will design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, I will perform data modeling, data engineering, and data analysis, respectively.
+That is, I will perform data modeling, data engineering, and data analysis.

-Data Modeling
+## Data Modeling

 I created the following ERD